 The national strategy for REDD+ implementation will also have to define at which scale the REDD+ national policies and measures will be implemented.
 Most probably some of them will be applied at national level but some other will work at sub-national level (e.g. in some provinces only activities related to emission reduction from deforestation will be applied, while in other there will be only activities related to conservation or enhancement of forest carbon stocks).
-In this respect DRC will have to provide some methodological guidelines for the definition and the assessment of the sub-national RELs and RLs and also guidelines on which kind of objective (targets) could be reached at sub-national level.
+In this respect DRC will have to provide some methodological guidelines for the definition and the assessment of the sub-national level.
 Once the country will have in place the full set of national and sub-national RELs and RLs, then it will be possible to have a system that could assess the performances of the different REDD+ actions at a national and sub-national scale.
 A system to measure REDD+ action performances will be the key element for a possible payment system for REDD+ implementation.